Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: The decomposition of Fermat Jacobians

 The knowledge of the CM field can be used to show directly that no elliptic curve isogenous to $Y_{20}$ can be defined over $\Q$: indeed, according to CM theory, the field of definition of an elliptic curve with CM by (any order in) the field $\Q(\sqrt{-5})$ has degree over $\Q$ at least $h(\Q(\sqrt{-5}))=2$.

 For $m=24$, a similar calculation with CM types shows that the CM field of the elliptic curve $Y_{24}$ is $\Q(\sqrt{-6})$, which shows that no elliptic curve isogenous to $Y_{24}$ can be defined over $\Q$, since $h(\Q(\sqrt{-6}))=2$.
-For $m=60$, the CM field of $Y_{60}$ is the splitting field of $x^4 + 15x^2 + 45$ and has class number 4, so no abelian surface isogenous to $Y_{60}$ can be defined over $\Q$. {This proves (6) in the statement of \Cref{th:Jm-factorization} and concludes the proof.}
+For $m=60$, the CM field of $Y_{60}$ is the splitting field of $x^4 + 15x^2 + 45$ and has class number 4, so no abelian surface isogenous to $Y_{60}$ can be defined over $\Q$.
+This proves (6) in the statement of \Cref{th:Jm-factorization}.